amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 When we open management doors to the infrastructure, attack vectors are also created.
 We'll first write down how to configure SNMPv3 access, then exploit the introduced weakness, and finally address it with countermeasures (control plane policing).

-Here are some [best practices](https://tools.cisco.com/security/center/resources/copp_best_practices) from Cisco (more complete content).
+Here an extensive guide on [control plane best practices](https://tools.cisco.com/security/center/resources/copp_best_practices) from Cisco.

 <center><img src="https://github.com/alexma2344/sitio/blob/master/assets/images/device-planes.png?raw=true"></center>
 <div style="text-align: center;">